Getting Specific - Facebook

 By using Facebook you agree to Facebook's terms and policies.
 Review here.

 Begin posting!
 Strategies for using Facebook

 - Post often.
 Share to Facebook AT LEAST once a week and keep your posts short and sweet.
-Posts with 100 – 250 characters (about two lines of text) get 60% more likes, comments and shares.
+Posts with 100 – 250 characters (about two lines of text) get 60 percent more likes, comments and shares.

 - Respond to everyone!
 Respond to comments when necessary, every message, and wall posts.
 Even the negative ones.

 - Post photos.
-Posts that include images are 90% more likely to be clicked on and interacted with.
+Posts that include images are 90 percent more likely to be clicked on and interacted with.

 - Be polite but real.
 Social media is a conversation, so keep your writing casual but always respectful.

 - Provide value.
 Share posts that mean something to your followers and offer information they can use.
 Meaningless posts can cause followers to lose interest in you and worse, stop following you altogether.

 - Monitor the page daily.
 Check in to your social media page daily and make sure there is no spam, profane language or otherwise questionable content shared to your wall or included in comments.

 - Promote your page.
 Ask people in your department or organization to follow your page.
 Network with other appropriate pages on Facebook by following/liking them as your departmental page.
 (Email firstname.lastname@example.org if you have any questions on who you can/should follow.)